Dhruv-2204/Office-Item-classifier/README.md

 **cd Office-Item-Classifier**

-## 6. Install all the libraries in requirements.txt file for the GUI to run, the downloads keep on running in the background (might take some time):
+## 6. Install all the libraries in requirements.txt file for the GUI to run, the downloads keep on running in the background (indexing) - Might take some time:

 **pip install -r requirements.txt**